 A REMS is a program required by the Food and Drug Administration (FDA) to manage known or potential serious risks associated with a drug product.
 The purpose of the Iclusig REMS is to inform Healthcare Providers about the indications and the serious risks of Iclusig.

-Iclusig can cause fatal and life-threatening vascular occlusion within 2 weeks of starting treatment.
-Patients with and without cardiovascular risk factors, including patients less than 50 years old, experienced these events.
+Iclusig can cause fatal and life-threatening arterial occlusion within 2 weeks of starting treatment, at dose levels as low as 15 mg per day.
+Patients with and without cardiovascular risk factors, including patients age 50 years or younger, experienced these events (see Table 1).

 Optimal dosing has not been identified.

 In clinical trials, the starting dose of Iclusig was 45 mg administered orally once daily.
 However, in the phase 2 trial, 68% of the patients required dose reductions to 30 mg or 15 mg once daily during the course of therapy.
 At the time of analysis, there were 133 patients ongoing (110 patients with CP-CML; 20 patients with AP-CML; 3 patients with BP-CML; 0 patients with Ph+ ALL), and the median duration of Iclusig treatment was 32.2 months in patients with CP-CML, 19.4 months in patients with AP-CML, 2.9 months in patients with BP-CML and 2.7 months in patients with Ph+ ALL.